 You Can Rent The LA Home That Prince Once Purpled-Out For $80K A Month

-A red stone driveway connects Sierra Alta Way and the buzz of the Sunset Strip to a piece of what one Prince once called Heaven.
+A red stone driveway connects Sierra Alta Way and the buzz of the Sunset Strip to a property where you could party like it's 1999.

 The 2.15-acre property encompassing 1235 and 1255 Sierra Alta Way holds an 18,410-square foot mansion complete with 10 bedrooms, 13 bathrooms, a cave-like wine cellar, a solarium, a 2,200-square foot ballroom, a two-story gym and a four-car garage, according to real estate brokerage The Oppenheim Group.